Something Comforting: Release

 Robinson stated that he initially wanted "Something Comforting" to be the first track from Nurture to be released, though "Get Your Wish" ultimately became the first release.
 "Something Comforting" was released on March 10, 2020.

 Nine days after the release of "Something Comforting", the site nurtu.re was launched, featuring virtual playgrounds for the Nurture singles.

 Music video

 On March 25, 2020, fifteen days after the single was first released, the music video for "Something Comforting" was released.

 Similar to the video for "Get Your Wish", the video features Robinson and is set on a platform with a flat background.
 The platform has a forest theme, with features such as grass and rocks.
 Throughout the video, he can be seen performing certain actions, such as planting seeds.
 At the climax, Robinson can be seen stepping off the platform, which results in him floating in the air.
-In an interview with Peter Robinson from Popjustice, Robinson stated that the video is meant to represent the struggle of being stuck in his studio, and the darkness surrounding the platform represents "the uncertainty of life outside your routines."
+In an interview with Peter Robinson from Popjustice, Porter Robinson stated that the video is meant to represent the struggle of being stuck in his studio, and the darkness surrounding the platform represents "the uncertainty of life outside your routines."